Cyclic and well-rounded lattices: Cyclic lattices

 \begin{cor} A full-rank sublattice $L \subseteq \zed^n$ is simple cyclic if and only if $L = \phi(\left< \bc(x) \right>)$ where $\bc(x) \in R_n$ is not a zero-divisor. \end{cor}

 \proof Combine Lemmas~\ref{zero_div} and~\ref{simple_Z}. \endproof

 \begin{rem} Recall that

 where $\Phi_d(x)$ stands for $d$-th cyclotomic polynomial.
-Then it follows from Theorem~2.3 of~\cite{lf:kuhnlein} that the number of ideals in $R_n$ (hence the number of cyclic sublattices of $\zed^n$) with index $\leq T$ grows like $O \left(T (\log T)^{\tau(n)-1} \right)$ as $T \to \infty$, where $\tau(n)$ is the number of divisors of $n$.
+Then it follows from~\cite{rossmann} (Theorem~A combined with Theorem~1.2) that the number of ideals in $R_n$ (hence the number of cyclic sublattices of $\zed^n$) with index $\leq T$ grows like $O \left(T (\log T)^{\tau(n)-1} \right)$ as $T \to \infty$, where $\tau(n)$ is the number of divisors of $n$ (see also Theorem~2.3 of~\cite{lf:kuhnlein} for a convenient formulation).
 Simple cyclic sublattices of full rank correspond to principal ideals of finite index, and hence their number also grows like $O \left(T (\log T)^{\tau(n)-1} \right)$.
 This follows from the proof of Theorem~2.3 of~\cite{lf:kuhnlein}, since every ideal class in $R_n$ contributes equally to the total number of ideals of bounded index.\footnote{This observation is due to Stefan K\"uhnlein.} \end{rem}